bitlabstudio/knowledge-base/javascript/react-js/styling-components.md

 import React, { Component } from 'react' import glamorous from 'glamorous'

+// This is not our real component.
+This is just one styled div in our real
+// component.
 const Container = glamorous.div(props => {
   fontFamily: props.theme.fontSerif,
   fontSize: props.theme.fontSizeP,